 Leveled Books Fountas and Pinnell level our books.
 The renown literacy experts and former Reading Recovery® teachers developed a gradient text tool (A-Z) to guide teachers in “noticing, teaching, and supporting” students at each level in their reading development.
 Based on Marie Clay’s groundbreaking work in the 1970’s, the New Zealand educator and psychologist developed Reading Recovery®, a short-term, one-on-one intervention for low-achieving first graders.

-Reading Recovery® Book List Many of our books are now leveled by Reading Recovery® and will be listed in the upcoming Reading Recovery® Book list (June 2019).
+Reading Recovery® Book List Many of our books are now leveled by Reading Recovery® and are listed in the official Reading Recovery® Book list (June 2019).
 Books not leveled will under go the next round of field testing, a deliberate, thoughtful screening process for book selection.

 Comprehension Comprehension is understanding what we read ~ the meaning of text.
 We take this very seriously at Shining Readers because our goal is not only to help children become independent readers but also to develop critical thinkers.
 We encourage children to engage in our books by asking questions and making comments.
 Research shows that critical thinkers make more-informed decisions.